-This manual refers to Microlab STAR Line VENUS Three Software release base package (summarized as VENUS Software) for the ML STAR.
+This manual refers to the Microlab STAR VENUS M Software release base package, in the following summarized as VENUS Software.
+Hamilton's Microlab STAR, Microlab STARlet, and Microlab STARPlus are in the following summarized as ML STAR.

 This manual is a programmer's guide and therefore is intended for advanced users only.
 The manual describes mainly VENUS Software in depth, enabling a programmer to program the instrument.
 This manual is divided into three parts.